 Lives / works between Brooklyn and Mae Wang, Thailand

-My work uses subversive, colorfully patterned objects and maximalist installations to critique state-sanctioned violence in the US.
-Whether machine-tufted rugs, wallpaper, flocked architectural models, works on paper or printed publications, my interdisciplinary practice employs commercial design language to subvert politically charged content—ideally creating a viewer’s experience that toggles between aesthetic desire and ethical conflict.
-I want the audience to want the work before they can intellectualize its meaning.
-My practice is deeply research-based—often incorporating appropriated archival materials—to explore forgotten or intentionally obfuscated histories of institutional violence in the US.
+My work uses subversive, colorfully patterned objects and maximalist installations to critique State-sanctioned violence in the US.
+Whether tufted rugs, wallpaper, flocked architectural models, collage or artist books, my interdisciplinary practice employs commercial design language to subvert politically charged content.
+By toggling viewers between aesthetic seduction and ethical conflict, I aim to implicate them in the systems I critique.